transeptorlabs/transeptor-bundler/CONTRIBUTING.md

-# Contributing to OpNode
+# Contributing to transeptor

 ## Why Contribute
-OpNode is an open source project that welcomes contributions from anyone in the community.
+Transeptor is an open source project that welcomes contributions from anyone in the community.
 By contributing to this project, you can:

 - Help improve the quality of the software for everyone who uses it.
 - Learn new skills and gain experience working on a real-world project.